 The law on illegal working

-The legislation to prevent illegal working is not retrospective.
-That means employers are not required to conduct right to work checks in respect of employees who have been continuously employed by them from prior to the 29 February 2008.
+The law on illegal working is not retrospective so employers don’t have to conduct right-to-work checks on employees who have been continuously employed by the business since before 29 February 2008.

-The illegal working legislation applies to all UK employers and their employees, whatever the employee’s nationality.
-Under the legislation a UK employer is under a duty to prevent illegal working and to check that an employee has a right to work in the UK.
-This duty applies to checking all employees whether they are British citizens, have settled status under the EU Settlement Scheme or whether the employee is already known to the employer, such as a family member or friend.
+Under the legislation, a UK employer is under a duty to check that an employee has a right to work in the UK and this duty extends to all employees whether they are British citizens, have settled status under the EU Settlement Scheme or where the employee is already known to the employer, such as a family member or friend.

 Who has a right to work in the UK?